navigation bar

 Hazards to Navigation

-The Illinois River is generally hazard-free except for downed trees spanning or alongside the streambed.
+The Illinois River is generally hazard-free except for downed trees spanning or alongside the streambed, especially between Watts Public Access and Chewey Bridge, and around the Sparrowhawk Loop.
 There are no rapids worthy of mention and the gradient of the river is very shallow.
-Occasionally, there are tricky currents caused by water passing over a submerged obstacle such as a boulder or, most likely on this river, a downed tree in the river.
+Occasionally, there are tricky currents caused by water passing over a submerged obstacle such as a boulder or, most likely on this river, a downed tree.
 Watch for surface signs of something you cannot see.
-For the most part the river is shallow and clear.
+For the most part the river is shallow and clear with excellent visibility.

 River Access Points

-Watts Public Access Area off Highway 59, north of Watts; Low water crossing at 7.5 miles; Private Resort at 14.0 miles; Chewey Bridge Public Access on river left at 21.7 miles; Round Hollow Public Access on river right at 26 miles; Stunkard Public Access on river right at 27 miles; Buck Ford Public Access on river right at 27.5 miles; Peavine Hollow Public Access on river right at 32.5 miles; Comb's Bridge at 34.6 miles; No Head Hollow Public Access on river right at 42.0 miles; Todd Public Access on river left at about 49.0 miles; Echota Public Access on river right at 54.5 miles; Highway 62 bridge at 56.6 miles and Riverside Park Public Access on river right at 56.8 miles.
-The Oklahoma Scenic Rivers Commission (OSRC) has conveniently placed mileage markers at strategic points along the river, and access points are clearly marked with large brown signs and white lettering, so identifying where you are along the river is easy.
+Watts Public Access Area off Highway 59, north of Watts at 0.0 miles; Carnes Ford Public Access at 7.3 miles; Chewey Bridge Public Access on river left at 20.5 miles; Round Hollow Public Access on river right at 24.6 miles; Stunkard Public Access on river right at 24.9 miles; Buck Ford Public Access on river right at 25.4 miles; Peavine Hollow Public Access on river right at 29.3 miles; Edmondson Public Access on river left at about 32.9 miles; No Head Hollow Public Access on river right at 38.4 miles; Sparrow Hawk Landing (Private - Fee Required) on river right at about 43.4 miles; Todd Public Access on river left at about 43.9 miles; Sparrow Hawk Camp (Private - Fee Required) on river right at about 48.8 miles; Echota Public Access on river right at 50.1 miles; Highway 62/51 bridge at 52.0 miles; Riverside Park Public Access on river right at 52.2 miles; Murrell Home Road Public Access at about 58.9 miles; Horseshow Bend access at about 62.5 miles; and Carter's Landing at about 65.4 miles.
+The Oklahoma Scenic Rivers Commission (OSRC) has conveniently placed mileage markers referenced to the Oklahoma State Line at strategic points along the river, and access points are clearly marked with large brown signs and white lettering, so identifying where you are along the river is easy.
+(NOTE: recent floods have eradicated most of the mileage marker signs, though most of the public access signage is still present.)

 Campgrounds and Accommodations

-Free camping is available at any of the OSRC public access areas along the river, including Watts Public Access Area off Highway 59, north of Watts; Low water crossing at 7.5 miles; Private Resort at 14.0 miles; Chewey Bridge Public Access at 21.7 miles; Round Hollow Public Access at 26 miles; Stunkard Public Access at 27 miles; Buck Ford Public Access at 27.5 miles; Peavine Hollow Public Access at 32.5 miles; Comb's Bridge at 34.6 miles; No Head Hollow Public Access at 42.0 miles; Echota Public Access at 54.5 miles; Highway 62 bridge at 56.6 miles and Riverside Park Public Access at 56.8 miles.
+Camping is available at any of the OSRC public access areas along the river, including Watts Public Access Area off Highway 59, north of Watts; Carnes Ford Public Access at 7.3 miles; Private Resort at 14.0 miles; Chewey Bridge Public Access at 20.5 miles; Round Hollow Public Access at 24.6 miles; Stunkard Public Access at 24.9 miles; Buck Ford Public Access at 25.4 miles; Peavine Hollow Public Access at 29.3 miles; Edmondson Public Access on river left at about 32.9 miles; No Head Hollow Public Access at 48.4 miles; Echota Public Access at 50.1 miles; Highway 62 bridge at 52.0 miles; Riverside Park Public Access at 52.2 miles; and Murrell Home Road Public Access at about 58.9 miles;.
 There are also many gravel bars and beaches along the river suitable for overnight camping during downriver trips.
 Numerous commercial campgrounds are located all along the Illinois River.

 Liveries, outfitters and shuttle services